hansroland/HsWl/README.md

 # HsWl Haskell Wayland Client

-This is a proof of concept, that it's possible to write a Wayland client in Haskell withour calling the libwayland client library via FFI.
-The code implements the Wayland wire protocol.
+This is a proof of concept: Write a simple Wayland client in Haskell without calling the libwayland client library via FFI.
+The code implements directly the Wayland wire protocol.

 We have the following subdirectories: